Traveling China: China's well-connected public Transportation System

 If you are thinking about hiring a car in China, you might want to think twice.
 By this, I do not mean to question your driving skills, even though these might be challenged in especially bigger cities, such as Shanghai and Beijing, as traffic rules sometimes appear to be obsolete and a bit chaotic.
-Mixed with a little bit of bicycle riders here and some out-of-nowhere appearing mopeds, you will have an adventerous time driving.
-However, what I mainly refer to is the high traffic volume that even gets worse during rush hours, which will most likely lead to being stuck for longer periods of time.
-Short distances can then easily turn into a 1 - 1,5 hour ride with lots of honking, criss-crossing lanes and standing still.
-Therefore, relying upon public transport will not only make you save time, it is also very easy, safe and convenient to use.
-The main high-runners I recommend to stick to are:
+Mixed with a little bit of bicycle riders here and some out-of-nowhere appearing mopeds there, you will have an adventurous time driving.
+The biggest challenge of all will in fact be the high traffic volume that reaches its peak during rush hours.
+During these times, short distances can easily turn into a 1 - 1,5 hour ride with lots of honking, criss-crossing lanes and standing still.
+Therefore, choosing public transport options instead will not only make you save time, but nerves and sanity.
+China's public transport infrastructure mainly relies upon three main categories:

 How these transportation systems work, what you need to know and look forward to, consider and pay attention to is listed below.